playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 3. `selector`: The name of the component which can be referenced inside of the `template` of another component

 > It's important to note that decorators (anything starting with `@`) are not supported in JavaScript itself.
 Instead, Angular uses [TypeScript](https://unicorn-utterances.com/posts/introduction-to-typescript/) to add types and other features to the language.
 From there, TypeScript compiles down to JavaScript.

+> You may have noticed that this component is called `file-item` rather than `file`.
+Unlike the other frameworks in this book, Angular requires you to have a dash (`-`) in your selector name in order to avoid confusion with native HTML tags.

 ## Vue